NoXPhasma/protondb_faq/README.md

 Note:

 - LLVM 7 or newer is required to fix the most graphic/rendering issues.
-If your distro still use LLVM 6 like Solus for example then tell them to update!
+If your distro still use LLVM 6 then tell them to update!

 #### Take a look at the site for your game on [WineHQ](https://appdb.winehq.org), you might find workarounds to make it run.
 If the site reports that it runs with Wine it could be a Proton specific issue or maybe a 3rd party DRM like "Denuvo" is making trouble here.